Rachit931/Rachit931/README.md

 # 💫 About Me:
-Hi, Rachit this side 👋<br>I'm currently improving in C++, Python and Scikit-learn, and I'm transitioning into open-source development.<br>Right now my main focus is understanding scientific Python tools and contributing to projects in the HEP/HSF ecosystem.<br><br>What I'm working on<br>Understanding the layers and the APIs of the ecosystem<br>Working on strengthening my Data Structures and Algorithms using C++<br>Continuing my contributions in Scikit-HEP project (uproot/awkward/etc.)<br>Goals for the next months<br>Making regular contributions to open-source projects<br>Learn the workflow used by real scientific software teams<br>Improve my understanding of data analysis and ML<br>Work on a pure ML based project<br>Interests<br>Python + scientific computing<br>Machine learning<br>High-energy physics software<br>Open-source culture<br>Application of C++<br>Connect with me<br>LinkedIn:<br><br>(https://www.linkedin.com/in/rachit-kumar-130302376/)
+Hi, Rachit this side 👋

+I'm currently improving in C++, Python,Scikit-learn and PyTorch, and I'm transitioning into open-source development.
+Right now my main focus is understanding scientific Python tools and contributing to projects in the HEP/HSF ecosystem.

+**What I'm working on**:
+Understanding the layers and the APIs of the ecosystem.
+Working on strengthening my Data Structures and Algorithms using C++.
+Improving the understanding of Deep learning and it's libraries by creating a system.

+**Goals for the next months** :
+Making regular contributions to open-source projects Learn the workflow used by real scientific software teams.
+Improve my understanding of data analysis and ML Working on a pure ML based project - Cart-IQ

+**Interests**:
+Python + scientific computing.
+Machine learning.
+Open-source culture.
+Application of C++.
+Understanding core ML & DL libraries.
+Connect with me<br>LinkedIn:<br><br>(https://www.linkedin.com/in/rachit-kumar-130302376/)

 ## 🌐 Socials: